elliottrt/legendary-journey/README.md

 - make
 - mkfat (elliottrt/mkfat)

-## todo/ideas
+## user space model
+- there is only a single running process
+- when a system call is issued, control jumps to the operating system then back to the program
+- the kernel will act as the shell
+- user programs can be compiled with `i386-elf-gcc -nostdlib -Wl,-emain <source>`
+	- do we need `-fpic`?

-in no particular order:
+## todo/ideas (in no particular order)
 - change STAGE2_x in Makefile to be dynamically calculated instead of manually
-- allocation for large structures like entries (idt.c) and keyboard (kbd.c)
+- allocation for large structures like entries (idt.c) and keyboard (kbd.c) and static files (file.c)
 - don't have standard library function implementations duplicated in stage2 and kernel - maybe a #define for each function?
 - irq handlers should be as short as possible, try to make kbd::kbdhandler shorter - buffer kbd input
 - find CPU features